-Instead of using the measured mortality rates for the last single year of data prior to the pandemic (calendar year 2019) as the starting point of the mortality projections, mortality rates were calculated to be consistent with the trend inherent in the last 12 years of available data.
-The last 12 years of data are 2008-19.
+Instead of using the measured mortality rates for the last single year of data prior to the pandemic (2019) as the starting point of the mortality projections, mortality rates were calculated to be consistent with the trend inherent in the last 12 years of available data prior to the COVID-19 pandemic, 2008-19.
 This approach reduces the impact of wide fluctuations that tend to occur in annual data on the starting levels used for the mortality projection.